KCLogistics/railse-pitch-deck/mockup.md

 *   **Profile Pictures:** Each founder has a circular profile picture with a blue border.
 *   **Cards:** The information for each founder is displayed in a card with a light gray background and a border.
 The profile picture overlaps the top of the card.
-*   **Skill Tags:** The skills for each founder are displayed as small, green, pill-shaped tags.
+*   **Skill Tags:** The skills for each founder are displayed as small, white, pill-shaped tags with a gray border.
 *   **Colors:** The slide uses a professional color palette with blue, gray, and green tones.

 ---

-# Slide 9: The Vision
+# Slide 10: The Vision

 **Layout:**
 This slide presents the company's vision.
 It has a header, a two-column layout for the "Dual Promises," and a concluding section with a unifying mission and a call to action.